JordanMilne/Advocate/README.md

 ## Caveats

-* Be careful about mounting other adapters on the "http://" or "https://" schemes, you'll clobber Advocate's adapter and all the safety will be gone!
-For that matter, be careful about mounting *any* adapters on an `advocate.Session`.
-You'll need to subclass any existing adapters to get the benefit of Advocate's blacklisting.
+* `mount()`ing other adapters is disallowed to prevent Advocate's blacklisting adapters from being clobbered.

 * Advocate hasn't been tested with HTTP proxies, it's the proxy's job to do the blacklisting for any requests that go through it.
 Any requests that bypass the